kestra-io/docs/content/blogs/2023-05-09-analyzing-processing-logs-azure-kestra.md

 Azure Blob Storage is a highly-scalable, cost-effective cloud storage solution for unstructured data.
 It's designed to store massive amounts of data, making it perfect for serving images, documents, or even storing large-scale log files.
 Its pay-as-you-go pricing model and tiered storage options allow organizations to optimize storage costs and performance based on their specific requirements.

-On the other hand, Azure Batch is a cloud-based job scheduling service that simplifies running large-scale parallel and high-performance computing applications.
-With its ability to automatically scale resources, Azure Batch can efficiently manage and process large volumes of data, making it an ideal choice for when looking to optimize data processing capabilities.
+Azure Batch is a cloud-based job scheduling service that simplifies running large-scale parallel and high-performance computing applications.
+With its ability to automatically scale resources, Azure Batch can efficiently manage and process large volumes of data, making it an ideal choice when looking to optimize data processing capabilities.

 ## Use Case: Analyzing and Processing Log Files